Touristy or not touristy is the question

 The Algarve is the main tourist area in Portugal, if you enjoy seeing red raw English tourist this is for you.
 However it is also a crazy party area.

-Also there are towns like Lagos which are much more relaxing and cruisey. almost 8 years ago
+Also there are towns like Lagos which are much more relaxing and cruisey. about 8 years ago

 I highly recommend Sintra, a small historical city just outside of Lisbon.
 It's where the monarchy used to live and has a very beautiful castle.